valusty/nervecount-napari/README.md

 ### Opening

-The `opening` function applies a morphological opening operation to a label mask to refine and smooth the labeled regions to eliminate small noise and smooth boundaries by removing small objects or gaps in the label regions
+The `opening` applies a morphological opening operation to a label mask to refine and smooth the labeled regions to eliminate small noise and smooth boundaries by removing small objects or gaps in the label regions

 #### Parameters